carld/lambda-papers-match/README.md

-# Pattern Matcher with Backtracking for Segment Matches
+# Pattern Matching with Backtracking for Segment Matches

 From "Scheme an Interpreter for Extended Lambda Calculus" by Gerald Jay Sussman and Guy Lewis Steele Jr.